Shavit 2: Launch history

-The Shavit has been launched 11 times, placing the payload into orbit 9 times.
+The Shavit has been launched 13 times, placing the payload into orbit 11 times.
 On the 4th and 6th flights, the vehicle failed before reaching space.
 Most non-Israeli satellites are launched eastward to gain a boost from the Earth's rotational speed.
 However, the Shavit is launched westward (retrograde orbit) over the Mediterranean Sea to avoid flying and dropping spent rocket stages over populated areas in Israel and neighboring Arab countries.
 The Shavit is also said to be made available for commercial launches in the near future.

-The September 2004 failure of the Shavit resulted in the destruction of the US$100 million Ofeq 6 spy satellite.
+The September 2004 failure of the Shavit resulted in the destruction of the US$100 million Ofek 6 spy satellite.
 Israel used Indian Polar Satellite Launch Vehicle in the subsequent launch for the TecSAR SAR satellite, while upgrading the Shavit launcher.
-On the upgraded Shavit 2, the follow-up Ofeq 7 was successfully launched on a Shavit rocket in 2007.
+On the upgraded Shavit 2, the follow-up Ofek 7 was successfully launched on a Shavit rocket in 2007.

 South African RSA series

 The Jericho II missile-Shavit SLV was also license produced in the Republic of South Africa as the RSA series of space launch vehicles and ballistic missiles.
 The RSA-3 was produced by the Houwteq (a discontinued division of Denel) company at Grabouw, 30 km east of Cape Town.
 Test launches were made from Overberg Test Range near Bredasdorp, 200 km east of Cape Town.
-Rooi Els was where the engine-test facilities were located.
+Rooiels was where the engine-test facilities were located.
 Development continued even after South African renunciation of its nuclear weapons for use as a commercial satellite launcher.
 Development actually reached its height in 1992, a year after nuclear renunciation, with 50–70 companies involved, employing 1300–1500 people from the public and private sector.
 A much heavier ICBM or space launch vehicle, the RSA-4, with a first stage in the Peacekeeper ICBM class but with Jericho-2/RSA-3 upper-stage components was in development.

 In June 1994 the RSA-3 / RSA-4 South African satellite launcher program was cancelled.